Cracking the glue code

 A: Dave, the answer is right there on the glue bottle—once you know the code.
 Here's how to interpret the line of numbers and letters stamped on the containers of white, yellow, and polyurethane glue produced by Franklin International, maker of Titebond and the biggest supplier of woodworking glue.

-In the typical code shown at right, the first number represents the final digit of the year in which the glue was produced; it’s followed by a letter designating the month, with "A" standing for January, "B" for February, and so forth.
+In the typical code shown above, the first number represents the final digit of the year in which the glue was produced; it’s followed by a letter designating the month, with "A" standing for January, "B" for February, and so forth.
 (They skip "I" because it looks like the number 1.)
 You can ignore the rest of the code, which relates to the particular batch of glue.